1

 “I don’t understand.
 Mark it, please.”

-That’s why she really wanted this to go well, and yet...
+It was why she really wanted this to go well, and yet...

 Are pillar clouds supposed to be that close to each other…?

-While Terra was deep in thought, her partner called out, puzzled.
+While Terra was deep in thought her partner called out, puzzled.
 “Hey, the marker… Is something wrong, Terra-san?”

-Coming back to her senses, Terra turned to the cockpit below, towards the woman she had paired up with.
+Suddenly returning to her senses, Terra turned to the cockpit below, towards the woman she had paired up with.

 Looking at the besshu in the distance, Diode nodded.
 “Those are… Anchovies, probably?”

-Thanks to her large chest, Terra had to drag the VUI to bring it into view before skillfully poking around the panels with all ten fingers.
+Thanks to her large chest, Terra had to drag the VUI upwards to bring it into view before restlessly poking around the panels with all ten fingers.
 She entered details about the state of the school and its movement, as well as their own, and stood still for a moment before elaborating on a two-part tactical fishing plan and sending the file to the front pit.

 “Our strategy!”

 “Wait, why are you talking about them like…” Diode's alto voice faltered doubtfully.
-“They ‘look’ like anchovies?
+“They look like anchovies?
 So they aren't actually anchovies?
 I thought something was off too, but...”

 “They aren't anchovies,” Terra affirmed.
 “Or more like, those aren't pillar clouds, so the fish can't be anchovies.”

+“Huh?”
 For the first time, Diode’s dark blue eyes opened wide in surprise.
 “What?
 Those aren't pillar clouds?”

 “Yeah!
 Their rhythm was kinda weird!”